-- Pupils can simply not attend collective worship and spend their time off the school premises with their parents or be under the supervision of a member of staff elsewhere in the school. - Parents and headteacher together can agree to make informal parallel provision for those of a different faith, provided that this does not become the school's main act of worship and no additional costs fall on the school or the Local Authority.
+- Pupils can simply not attend collective worship and spend their time under the supervision of a member of staff elsewhere in the school. - Parents and headteacher together can agree to make informal parallel provision for those of a different faith, provided that this does not become the school's main act of worship and no additional costs fall on the school or the Local Authority.